-Regular-size dryers should suit most individuals and families, but potential buyers should make sure they have room for the appliance.
+Regular-size dryers should suit most multi-person households, but potential buyers should make sure they have room for the appliance.

 Oversized dryers are best for those who find themselves frequently washing and drying large loads of laundry.

 For most people, the amount of space available dictates the size of clothes dryer they can accommodate.
 If you have a good-sized laundry room, consider the number of people in your household and the amount of dirty laundry you produce on a regular basis.
-Large families may wish to opt for a clothes dryer with a bigger capacity.
+Larger households may wish to opt for a clothes dryer with a bigger capacity.